Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Methods

 \subsection{PCA-Based Subspace Removal}

 For each layer $\ell$, we compute activation differences:

 across a held-out training split.
-We split EgoTextVQA into 315 images for PCA training and a disjoint set for evaluation, ensuring no train-test leakage.
-PCA on the training-set differences yields principal components capturing ``what changes when text is present.''
+We split EgoTextVQA into 315 images for PCA computation and a disjoint set for evaluation, ensuring no train-test leakage.
+PCA on the differences yields principal components capturing ``what changes when text is present.''
+During inference, we intervene by projecting out the top $N$ components: